wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organization.md

 In an AWS Organization, CloudFormation stacks can be centrally deployed across multiple member accounts from the management account using the CloudFormation StackSets feature.
 The stack configuration controls which AWS accounts the stack is deployed in via "targets," which operate based on account or Organizational Unit ID.

 The [DeploymentTargets](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DeploymentTargets.html) property of the CloudFormation StackSet can be set to any combination of account IDs and OU IDs.
-When an account is targeted, either directly via its ID, or indirectly via one of its parent OUs, the stack is deployed to that account.
+When an account is targeted, either directly via its ID, or indirectly via one of its parent OUs, the stack may be deployed to that account.

 The exact behavior of a stack deployment is determined by a combination of the stack's [automatic deployment and retention settings](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-manage-auto-deployment.html):